-If you knowingly and willfully falsify or conceal a material fact or submit a false document with your Form N-400, we will deny the benefit you are filing for and may deny any other immigration benefit.
-In addition, you will face severe penalties provided by law and may be subject to criminal prosecution.
+If you knowingly and willfully falsify or conceal a material fact or submit a false document with this Form N-400, USCIS can deny your Form N-400 and may deny any other immigration benefit.
+In addition, you may face criminal prosecution and penalties provided by law.